tefra/xsdata/docs/examples/dataclasses-features.rst

 Dataclasses Features
 ====================

-By default xsdata with generate :mod:`python:dataclasses` with the default features on but you can use the cli flags or a :ref:`generator config <Generator Config>` to toggle all of them.
+The code generator uses the default :mod:`python:dataclasses` options but you can toggle all of them through the cli flags or a :ref:`generator config <Generator Config>`

 .. literalinclude:: /../tests/fixtures/stripe/.xsdata.xml